Syed Ahmad's Holy War

 In 1826, Syed Ahmad Barelvi declared Jihad against the Sikh Empire ruled by Maharaja Ranjit Singh.
-The Aim of Syed Ahmad's Holy War against the Sikhs was to restore Muslim Rule and drive out the East India Company from India the Syed concentrated his military operations mostly in Khyber Pakhtunkhwa.
+The Aim of Syed Ahmad's Holy War against the Sikhs was to restore Muslim Rule and drive out the East India Company from India.
+Syed concentrated his military operations mostly in Khyber Pakhtunkhwa.

 Syed Ahmad Barelvi initially gained the support of the Pashtun tribes for his Jihad, but as the war continued, he introduced reforms that were unpopular among the Pashtuns, leading them to withdraw their support for the movement.

 In the final battle between the Mujahideen and the Khalsa Army led by Prince Sher Singh, Syed Ahmad Barelvi was killed, along with most of the Mujahideen leaders, including Shah Ismail Dehlvi, effectively ending the Jihad threat.

 Names

 The war is also referred to as "Sayyid Ahmad's Holy War", "Syed Ahmad's Jihad", "Jihad of Sayyed Ahmad Shahid", or "Barelvi's Jihad".